Frequently Asked Questions

 2. Are you committed to a long-term vision for a home that you will love and enjoy for many years?

-3. Are you currently in a comfortable and stable personal position to give a project your attention?
+5. Are you in a comfortable and stable personal position right now to give a project your attention?

-4. Are you in a financial position to invest in quality design and the long-term wellbeing, joy and value that good architecture brings?
+6. Are you in a comfortable financial position to invest in quality design and the long term wellbeing, joy and value that good architecture brings?

 Do you have a waitlist?